Beyond (band)

 Beyond was a Hong Kong rock band formed in 1983.
-The band became prominent in Hong Kong, Taiwan, Japan, Singapore, Malaysia, Mainland China, and Overseas Chinese communities.
+The band became prominent in Hong Kong, Taiwan, Japan, Singapore, Malaysia, mainland China, and Overseas Chinese communities.
 The band is widely considered as the most successful and influential Cantopop band from Hong Kong.
-In 1993, leader Wong Ka Kui, died at the age of 31 after an accident during the filming of a show at Fuji Television in Tokyo.
-Beyond continued to perform and record after Wong Ka Kui's death.
+In 1993, band frontman and major composer Wong Ka Kui died at the age of 31, after an accident during the filming of a gameshow at Fuji Television in Tokyo.
+Beyond continued to perform, record, and release music after Wong Ka Kui's death.
 In 2005, the remaining members Paul Wong, Wong Ka Keung and Yip Sai Wing decided to pursue their own solo careers, and Beyond officially disbanded.
+They are one of the most-streamed Chinese groups on YouTube.

 History

-Early years
+Formation and Early years (1983-1986)

 In the early 1980s, lead vocalist Wong Ka Kui and drummer Yip Sai Wing started out as young musicians who were both interested in Pink Floyd's progressive rock.
-In 1983, they decided to join a music contest for "Guitar magazine" and they decided to form a band with lead guitarist William Tang (鄧煒謙) and bassist Lee Wing Chiu (李榮潮).
+Wong Ka Kui was notably influenced by western styles of rock, and the likes of David Bowie and King Crimson.
+In 1983, they decided to join a local music contest for "Guitar Magazine" and they decided to form a band with lead guitarist William Tang (鄧煒謙) and bassist Lee Wing Chiu (李榮潮).
 Tang wished the band's name to convey a feeling of surpassing or going beyond themselves, so the name "Beyond" was chosen.
 However, the band name was not definite at the time.
 The band's musical style was still experimental.
-Wong Ka Kui and Tai Chi lead guitarist Joey Tang formed a temporary band called NASA band that did art rock style of music with English pop.
+At this time, Wong Ka Kui and Tai Chi lead guitarist Joey Tang formed a temporary band called NASA band that did an art rock style of music with English pop.

-In 1984, Wong's younger brother Wong Ka Keung joined the band as bassist.
+In 1984, Wong's younger brother Wong Ka Keung joined the band as a bassist.
 At the time, the band consisted of Wong Ka Kui, Yip Sai Wing, Wong Ka Keung and new lead guitarist Chan Sze On (陳時安).
-Chan soon had to leave for a foreign country, leaving the band without lead guitarist.
-In 1985 Paul Wong joined the band to replace him.
+Chan soon had to leave for a foreign country, leaving the band without a lead guitarist.
+In 1985 Paul Wong, the band's designer, joined the band to in his stead.

 In the early years, time was difficult for the band.
-They had to do everything themselves, including organising its finance, selling tickets, performing and buying their own equipment.
-The band's first self-financed concert took place in 1985 at Caritas Centre in Hong Kong.
-The show was unsuccessful, but caught the attention of their first manager.
+They had to do everything themselves, including organizing finance, selling tickets, and performing and buying their own equipment.
+The band's first self-financed concert occurred in 1985 at Caritas Centre in Hong Kong.
+The show was unsuccessful but caught the attention of their first manager.
 He would help them raise HK$16,000, but the band was soon left with only HK$1000.